 A stoma is also referred to as an “ostomy” because the surgical procedure by which a stoma is formed is called ostomy surgery.
 Types of ostomy surgery include colostomy, ileostomy and urostomy (also known as ileal conduit).

-ACSA, as the National Peak Body, liaises with government departments, ostomy product suppliers, and associated and related groups on behalf of all ostomy associations.
-It also provides an advocacy and information service to its 21 affiliated associations.
+ACSA acts as the voice for stoma associations and ostomates when liaising with government departments, ostomy product suppliers, and associated and related groups.
+It also provides an advocacy and information service to its 21 affiliated associations and their members.

-Other activities of ACSA include the publication of a journal, ‘Ostomy Australia’ which provides up-to-date information on developments in ostomy products and on activities within the ostomy movement, the provision of assistance to disadvantaged ostomates in other countries through ‘the Australia Fund’, and international liaison through membership of the International Ostomy Association.
+Other activities of ACSA include the publication of a journal, ‘Ostomy Australia’ which provides up-to-date information on developments in ostomy products and on activities within the ostomy movement, and international liaison through membership of the International Ostomy Association.

-ACSA is committed to ensuring the continuation of the Australian Stoma Appliance Scheme and the improvement of the quality of life of Australian ostomates
+ACSA is committed to ensuring the continuation of the Australian Stoma Appliance Scheme and to assisting with the improvement of the quality of life of Australian ostomates